-The revision of 1978 provided for the use of the metric system (SI) on labels as well as allowing SI only labels for those commodities not covered by federal laws or regulations.
-"SI" means the International System of Units as established in 1960 by the General Conference on Weights and Measures and interpreted or modified for the United states by the Secretary of Commerce.
-[See Metric Conversion Act of 1975 (Public Law 94 168, Sections 3(1) and 4(4), and NIST Special Publication 814 Metric System of Measurement; Interpretation of the International System of Units for the United States, or the Federal Register of December 20, 1990, (FR 90-21913) or subsequent revisions.]
-In 1988, Congress amended the Metric Conversion Act of 1975 (see Section 5146 of Public Law 100-418) to declare that it is the policy of the United States to designate the International System of Units of measurement as the preferred system of weights and measures for U.S. trade and commerce.
+The revision of 1978 provided for the use of the metric system (SI) on labels as well as allowing SI-only labels for those commodities not covered by federal laws or regulations.
+"SI" means the International System of Units as established in 1960 by the General Conference on Weights and Measures and interpreted or modified for the United States by the Secretary of Commerce.
+[See the "Interpretation of the International System of Units for the United States" in the "Federal Register" (Volume 73, No. 96, pages 28432 to 28433) for May 16, 2008, and 15 United States Code, Section 205a - 2051 "Metric Conversion."
+See also NIST Special Publication 330 "The International System of Units (SI)" 2008 Edition and NIST Special Publication 811 "Guide for the Use of the International System of Units (SI)" 2008 Edition that are available at www.nist.gov/metric or by contacting TheSI@nist.gov.]
+In 1988, Congress amended the Metric Conversion Law to declare that it is the policy of the United States to designate the International System of Units of measurement as the preferred system of weights and measures for U.S. trade and commerce.
 In 1992, Congress amended the Federal Fair Packaging and Labeling Act (FPLA) to require the most appropriate units of the SI and the customary inch-pound systems of measurement on certain consumer commodities.
 The 1993 amendments to NIST Handbook 130 require SI and inch-pound units on certain consumer commodities in accordance with federal laws or regulations.
 Requirements for labeling in both units of measure were effective February 14, 1994, under FPLA and as specified in Section 15 Effective Date; except as specified in Section 11.32.
 SI Units, Exemptions for Consumer Commodities.